- Books, Literature, and Writing»

 - Shipping to Customers.
 Other than sales taxes, selling print books direct to customers by phone, mail or online will also require shipping costs.
 Though mega retailers like Amazon can offer free shipping deals, individual authors and self publishers cannot since it would severely cut into (or even eliminate!) profits from print book sales.
 As a side note, setting standard shipping costs can be a tricky business in itself.

 - Foreign sales.
 Selling books directly to customers outside one's home country can open up financial reporting, taxation and shipping problems that could overwhelm most authors selling just a few physical copies internationally.
 As with sales tax issues, contact a CPA to learn requirements for foreign sales.
 Shipping may also involve dealing with customs issues.
 Because of challenges like these, authors and self publishers may choose not to sell direct to international customers.

 - Storage.
 Print books take up space.
 Thankfully, print on demand technologies have all but eliminated this problem for authors who self publish.
-Click here to learn more about print on demand and book binding and technologies.

 With all the handling issues associated with print books, ebooks might sound like the perfect solution.
 But as with all selling scenarios, ebooks have their advantages and limitations, too.